soft-lang/soft/README.md

 \ir soft/FUNCTIONS/one_line.sql
 ```

-Replaces all white space with a single space charater
+Replaces all white space with a single space character
 to make log messages containing source code fragments
 more compact.